 Volta a Catalunya 2019: The Route

 The 2019 Volta a Catalunya is played out from Monday 25 March to Sunday the 31st.
-With summit finishes in Vallter 2000 and La Molina the third and fourth day of action are probably going to be decisive in term of the GC.
+With summit finishes in Vallter 2000 and La Molina the third and fourth day of action are probably going to be decisive in terms of the GC.
 A number of hilly races and opportunities for sprinters round out the route.
-As usual, the Volta a Catalunya does not include a time trial.
+The Volta a Catalunya does not include a time trial, which is nothing new.

 The 1st stage of the Volta a Catalunya is an out-and-back race in Calella since 2012.
 Mostly running on hilly terrain, still the race often boils down to a sprint finish.
-Young Álvaro José Hodeg won last year’s Calella stage ahead of Sam Bennett and Jay McCarthy on .
+Probably we’ll see a different scenario unfold in 2019.
+Stage 1 takes in five intermediate climbs, three of them 1st category.

-The 2nd stage travels from Mataró to Sant Feliu de Guíxols and is likely to offer another opportunity for fast finishers.
+The 2nd stage travels from Mataró to Sant Feliu de Guíxols.
+Three moderate climbs underway, so a sprint finish is a likely scenario.

 The reigning World Champion also won the race in 2017 and 2009.